unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 In battle, you fight with primal ferocity.
 On your turn, you can enter a rage as a bonus action.

-While raging, you gain the following benefits if you aren’t wearing heavy armor:
+While raging, you gain the following benefits if you aren't wearing heavy armor:

 * You have advantage on Strength checks and Strength saving throws.
 * When you make a melee weapon attack using Strength, you gain a bonus to the damage roll that increases as you gain levels as a brute, as shown in the Rage Damage column of the Brute table.
 * You have resistance to bludgeoning, piercing, and slashing damage.

-If you are able to cast tek skills, you can’t cast them or concentrate on them while raging.
+If you are able to cast tek skills, you can't cast them or concentrate on them while raging.

 Your rage lasts for 1 minute.
-It ends early if you are knocked unconscious or if your turn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
+It ends early if you are knocked unconscious or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.

 Once you have raged the number of times shown for your brute level in the Rages column of the Brute table, you must finish a long rest before you can rage again.